Skip to content

 Contribution:

-Expansion of renewable electricity generation and reduction of dependence on fossil energy sources.
+Provision of grid-connected renewable electricity generation and strengthening of a cleaner energy supply.

 Contribution:

-Avoidance of greenhouse gas emissions through the replacement of fossil-based electricity generation.
+Avoidance of greenhouse gas emissions through the replacement of fossil electricity generation.

-• The construction, operation, and maintenance of the solar installation create jobs and build technical expertise within the energy sector.
-These economic effects are supportive but not the project’s primary objective.
+• Construction, operation, and maintenance of the hydropower plant create employment and technical know-how in the energy sector.
+These effects support the regional economy, but they are not the core purpose of the project.

 Contribution:

-Support for local employment and economic activity in the energy sector.
+Support for employment and economic activity in the energy sector.

 Contribution:

-• A more stable electricity supply indirectly supports energy security in urban areas such as Nouakchott.
+• A more stable and diversified electricity supply can indirectly improve supply security for cities and communities.
 However, the project does not have a direct focus on urban development.

 Contribution:

-Indirect support for urban energy security without an explicit urban focus.
+Indirect support for more stable energy supply without an explicit urban development focus.

 How CO₂ Savings Are Generated